Car Accidents are the Leading Cause of Concussions - Jones Law Group

 13. Depression.

 If you or a loved one are suffering from any of the symptoms of a concussion, immediately seek the care of a physician.
-It is extremely important not to ignore the symptoms and assume they will go away.
+It is extremely important not to ignore the symptoms and assume they will disappear.

 Contact Jones Law Group